Landry Shamet: Los Angeles Clippers (2019–2020)

 On February 6, 2019, Shamet was traded to the Los Angeles Clippers.
 In his first game with them, he scored 17 points, 13 of which were in the 4th quarter, in a comeback from 28 down against the Boston Celtics.
 On April 15, in Game 2 of the first round against the Golden State Warriors, he scored 12 points and the game winning 3-pointer in a 31-point comeback leading to a 135–131 Clippers victory.

 In Game 7 of the second round in the 2020 NBA playoffs, Shamet turned his ankle in the first quarter and had to leave the game, playing only six minutes.
 The Clippers lost 104–89 to the Denver Nuggets and were eliminated.

 Brooklyn Nets (2020–2021)

 On November 19, 2020, Shamet was traded to the Brooklyn Nets in a three-team trade that sent Luke Kennard to the Clippers.
 On January 14, 2021, Shamet switched his number from 13 to 20 since James Harden was traded to the Nets and wanted to wear the number 13.

-Phoenix Suns (2021–present)
+Phoenix Suns (2021–2023)

 On August 6, 2021, Shamet was traded to the Phoenix Suns in exchange for Jevon Carter and the draft rights to Day'Ron Sharpe.
 On October 18, he signed a four-year, $43 million rookie scale extension with the Suns.
+On December 20, 2022, Shamet scored a career-high 31 points, including tying a franchise-record 9 three-pointers made in a single game alongside teammate Cameron Johnson, Aron Baynes, Channing Frye, and Quentin Richardson in a 113–110 loss to the Washington Wizards.
+He later tied his career-high in points scored five days later on Christmas Day in an overtime loss to the Denver Nuggets.
+On May 7, 2023, Shamet scored 19 points during a 129–124 win over the Denver Nuggets during the Western Conference Semifinals.

+Washington Wizards (2023–2024)

+On June 24, 2023, the Suns traded Shamet, along with Chris Paul, four first-round pick swaps, and six second-round picks, to the Washington Wizards in exchange for Bradley Beal, Jordan Goodwin, and Isaiah Todd.

+On July 6, 2024, Shamet was waived by the Wizards.

+Westchester / New York Knicks (2024–present)

+On September 14, Shamet signed with the New York Knicks.
+However, he was waived on October 19 amid suffering a dislocated shoulder in an NBA Preseason game against the Charlotte Hornets on October 15.

+On October 26, 2024, Shamet joined the Westchester Knicks after being selected in the 2024 NBA G League draft and on December 23, he re-signed with the New York Knicks.

+On September 11, 2025, Shamet re-signed, with the Knicks on a one-year deal.